2 Minutes to Waive Your US Bank Overdraft Fee

 When your bank transaction resulted in a negative balance in your bank account, you have an overdraft.
+US Bank is one of the most common personal banking designed for online users.
+It has basic bank account including checking account, saving account and credit card, while it also provide loans and credit lines.
 In some cases, US Bank will still authorize your transaction and this situation is called insufficient funds transaction.
 Most banks will charge an overdraft fee when this situation happens.

 How much is the overdraft fee?